|Amnesty International Ireland|

 FGM has been documented in certain parts of Africa, Asia and Middle East.
 It is now encountered in Europe as well.
 Most often, girls and women are taken to their countries of origin during school holidays where they are confronted with the pressure to be cut.

 The European Parliament estimates 500,000 girls and women living in Europe are suffering with the lifelong consequences of female genital mutilation.
 The EU has the power to act.
-Amnesty International launched the END FGM European Campaign to ensure that the EU acts now to end this practice and protect women and girls.
+The End FGM European Network works to ensure that the EU acts now to end this practice and protect women and girls.
 Find out our objectives here.